tinne26/kage-desk/docs/tutorials/intro/09_loops.md

 # Loops are tricky

 One thing we haven't discussed yet are loops.
 While in general shaders do support loops, they only do it in limited ways.
-In the case of Kage, we can only use classical `for` loops within ranges determined by constants:
+In the case of Kage, we can only use classical `for` loops within ranges determined by *constants*:
 ```Golang
 for i := -2; i < 2; i++ {
 	// (do something)